Alicia Reuter is a freelance art historian, writer, editorial consultant, and translator based in Berlin.

 She co-founded the Berlin Art Prize e.V. in 2013 and is Senior Editor at Art Basel.
 In April 2022, she organized and launched Primal Green, which supports independent cultural organizations and practitioners in implementing sustainable practices.
 Additionally, she is curating a Kunst am Bau project in Berlin-Kreuzberg.

-She has worked with numerous art and cultural publications and institutions, museums and universities.
+She has worked with numerous art and cultural publications, institutions, museums, and universities.
 She moved to Berlin in 2005 after studies in the United States (B.A.
-Art History) and Florence (Post Bacc.
-Art History) and completed her M.A. in Art History at the Freie Universität Berlin.
+Art History), Florence (Post Bacc.
+Art History), and completed her M.A. in Art History at the Freie Universität Berlin.

 Her writing covers contemporary art and culture topics.
 Her editorial work ranges from start-to-finish conceptualization and management for publications, including the commission of essays, interviews, and articles to line-by-line copy-editing.
 As a translator, she draws on her experience as an editor and writer to deliver precise copy that maintains the voice of the original text.